uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 For more information see the documentation.

 ## What queues can I use?
-After logging in, run the command `queues` to see a list of queues to which you have access and their current status.
+After logging in, run the command `qlist` to see a list of queues and their availability.
+Run `qlimits` for the restrictions on submitting to each queue.

 ## How do I choose which queue to use?
 Queues (partitions to SLURM) are set up to emphasize one-core (serial or threaded), multi-node parallel, and specialty hardware including large-memory nodes and GPUs.
 More information about queue policy is at the Rivanna homepage.